This article will help you:

 - US Terrorist List, and more

-To run a Global Watchlist Search, the candidate’s name is sent to a vendor and checked against several databases.
-The name given either yields results (with the corresponding details of the sanction/record), or the screening clears if no results are returned.
+To run a Global Watchlist Records Check, the candidate’s name is sent to a vendor and checked against several databases.
+The name given either yields results (with the corresponding details of the sanction/record) or the check clears if no results are returned.